-A life-long runner and a student of running, Pierre will be coaching at Craftsbury for his second summer.
+A life-long runner and a student of running, Pierre will be coaching at Craftsbury for his third summer.
 Pierre has run twenty marathons and he is the community head coach of the Huntsville Hoyas Cross Country Running Team.
 Pierre is also the president of a local running club, Muskoka Algonquin Runners (MARS).
 He has been competing in road races representing the club since its inception in March 2013.
-In November 2013, Pierre was part of the first place team in the men's 40-49 division at the Ontario Masters Cross Country Championships.
-Last year MARS brought a dozen high school runners to Craftsbury for the high school cross country camp.
+In November 2014, Pierre was part of the third place team in the men's 40-49 division at the Canadian Masters Cross Country Championships.
+Each year MARS brings high school runners to Craftsbury for the high school cross country camp.
 Pierre balances his love of running and coaching with a busy job as an Emergency Department physician and his active family life with Catherine, Hannah and Megan.

 Wilson Perez, Coach

-Wilson lives in Keene, NH with his wife Becky and their son Wilson III.
+Wilson lives in Keene, NH with his wife Becky and their sons Wilson III and Vincent.